 I think that plenty of outsiders believe that’s the case, that to see a family living in a log house chunked with mud, children barefoot, clothes stained, beds of hard pallet, that family must be unhappy.
 But they would be wrong.
 Money can indeed buy episodes of happiness, but it can’t buy contentment or belonging.

 From all indications, Durrett and Mary kept their hope and kept their humor.
 They worked hard, played some, brought home the bacon, paid their bills, had their ups and downs, and went about their days like their parents and their grandparents and really, like you and me, a version of the American life, if not the American dream.
 They raised five girls and a boy, all hard-working but fun-loving youngsters who, my mother quotes her mother, Durrett and Mary’s youngest, as saying, “hoed corn all day and danced all night.”

 So there they lived, and there they stayed, five generations into a Blue Ridge dynasty, until one day they walked down from the mountain with all their belongings, chased off by the powers of eminent domain when Franklin Roosevelt wanted to create a national park of the Blue Ridge.

-You can read Part Three of My Blue Ridge Mountain Home Eviction here.
-Or access the whole series here.
+You can read Part Three of My Blue Ridge Mountain Home Eviction where to buy Lyrica cream.
+Or access the whole series cheap date lyrics.
 To make sure you don’t miss any installments, go to the “subscribe” form at the top of this page.